Are you looking to add more power to your golf swing?

 - Attempt to master this rotational pattern first with slow controlled speed.
 Over time, you can pick up speed as well as use tubes that offer more resistance.

 Practicing this exercise will fine tune a safe and efficient rotational pattern, as well as increase your body’s ability to twist with greater speed and power.
+These will enable a faster head speed which delivers a more powerful golf swing.

 Rotational training for golf is one of the most important things you can do to increase clubhead speed and reduce the risk of injuries.
 It takes time and consistency, but remember: change only comes with commitment.